Fangcheng-Wang/crystmatch/README.md

 To run `crystmatch`, one of the following modes must be selected:

-1. **Enumeration mode**: Generate a list of CSMs, save them to a `CSM_LIST.npz` file, and perform preliminary analysis.
+1. **`enumerate`**: Generate a list of CSMs, save them to a `CSM_LIST.npz` file, and perform preliminary analysis.
 The initial and final crystal structures must be specified in the form of POSCAR files.
-2. **Read mode**: Read CSMs from a `CSM_LIST.npz` file.
+2. **`read`**: Read CSMs from a `CSM_LIST.npz` file.
 You can export specific CSMs to POSCARs, perform OR analysis, generate CSV tables of CSM properties, and visualize the RMSD-RMSS-multiplicity distribution in a 2D scatter plot.
-3. **Single-CSM mode**: Directly determine a single CSM by two POSCAR files (must have the same number and species of atoms) and perform detailed analysis.
+3. **`direct`**: Directly determine a single CSM by two POSCAR files (must have the same number and species of atoms) and perform detailed analysis.

 **We strongly recommend starting with the [examples](#examples) provided below.** If you are still confused, run `crystmatch` directly in the command line without any arguments for an interactive calculation.
 To [see all available options](https://fangcheng-wang.github.io/crystmatch/cli/), run: